j-nas/base-template/README.md

 ### Admin Dashboard

 The admin dashboard is in the `/admin` route.
 There you can edit all the content on the site.
-You can also add new blog posts, and upload images to your Cloudinary folder.
+You can also add new blog posts, and upload images to the site's Cloudinary folder.

-### Contact Form

-The contact form is a serverless function, that sends an email to the email address you specify in the `.env` file.
-It takes advantage of Netlify's built in spam protection.
-You can read more about it [here](https://docs.netlify.com/forms/setup/#html-forms).

 ## Built With